pagealexandre/appstore/README.md

 # How to test it ?

-You might want to use a docker container as I change the DB from Sqlite to Postresql
+You want to use a docker container as I change the DB from Sqlite to Postresql

 I use the gem figaro